 The biggest upgrade of the new Mustang is the toggle switch.
 It’s very responsive, together with the controls.
 They are reliable and easily adjustable, even on the fly.

-The action though, is a bit higher during the first time I played it, which isn’t a problem.
+The action though is a bit higher during the first time I played it, which isn’t a problem.
 Lowering the bridge a bit — just a half turn on each mounting post — is enough to achieve a more comfortable string action.
 The intonation was spot-on, so, you can play the guitar well once you’ve adjusted the action.

 Both the tuners and the tailpiece/bridge combo are reliable enough to keep the length and tension of the strings.
 Therefore, the guitar stays in tune so well, even when playing for several hours.
 Even the strings are perfectly strung out of the box and there’s no need to upgrade them unless you feel the need to.

 The sound?
 Like a Mustang!
 I mean, it really sounds like the old Mustang even though it has a few upgrades to it already.
-Just like the original Mustang, it still produces the unique sound that makes it very popular in the alternative rock scene.
+Just like the original Mustang, it still produces a unique sound that makes it very popular in the alternative rock scene.

 While the playability is at par with other Fender models, I didn’t expect the sound to be this fabulous.
 Although there’s no tremolo, the single-coil pickups onboard still produce the wonderful Fender tone.
-The pickups provide a clean and a wide variety of tone styles.
+The pickups provide a clean and wide variety of tone styles.

-The single-coil pickups are great for country and funk, blues and alt-rock.
+The single-coil pickups are great for country and funk, blues, and alt-rock.
 You can use the three-way selector switch to access even more tonal capacity of the guitar.
 If you know how to use the volume and tone controls to your advantage, you’ll achieve more versatility, you never had before.

-One known problem with the single-coil pickups is that they tend to be noisy when you crack up the volume.
+One known problem with single-coil pickups is that they tend to be noisy when you crack up the volume.
 So, it’s up to you to upgrade to Fender Noiseless pickups or more reliable pickups.